Evidence-based curriculum for ages 2-8

 How to Help Kids Who Struggle With Addition

-For some kids, learning addition comes easily, but others struggle to understand the concept and master their math facts.
-It’s actually worthwhile to work on addition in tandem with subtraction.
+Another more straightforward way to help children with math is to work on addition in tandem with subtraction.
 Doing both at the same time helps to reinforce the relationship between the two and develop flexible thinking as a mathematician.
 Here are some ways parents can help:

 Focus on Fundamentals: Ensure your child has strong number sense skills.
 If they don’t understand concepts like cardinality, 1-to-1 correspondence, counting on, or “less and more,” they won’t be able to build on those skills to master addition.
 Return to the basics until your child is ready to try again.